-Attended Carrollton American Heritage Academy for his first three years of high school and starred as a pitcher and shortstop, leading the conference in 23 different offensive categories...for his senior year, transferred to Marcus High School, which is in Flower Mound, TX, a suburb of Dallas...Played baseball and football (defensive back) at Marcus HS, where he graduated in 2011...was tackled and suffered a torn ACL during senior season, ending his football career...received a scholarship to play baseball at Texas Tech but elected to play professional baseball after being drafted by Boston in the 11th round of the June 2007 draft...signed by Red Sox scout Jim Robinson...Played five seasons (2008-12) in the Red Sox minor league system before being selected by Minnesota in the 2012 Rule 5 Draft...was selected fourth overall, three picks after the Astros selected RHP Josh Fields first overall...After spending his first five and a half MLB seasons in Minnesota, the Astros traded for Pressly just before the trade deadline in 2018...he immediately improved, crediting this improvement to a change in pitch mix and location...he began throwing his curveball more and throwing his fastball up in the zone...both changes play into his huge spin rate numbers on those pitches...he finished the 2021 season with a spin rate on his curveball in the 100th percentile of all pitchers, while his fastball spin rate checked in at the 97th percentile...The Astros signed Pressly to a two-year contract extension on March 20, 2019 to cover the 2020-21 seasons...the deal also included an option for the 2022 season, which vested upon him reaching 60 appearances in 2022...is eligible for free agency following the 2022 season.
+Attended Carrollton American Heritage Academy for his first three years of high school and starred as a pitcher and shortstop, leading the conference in 23 different offensive categories...for his senior year, transferred to Marcus High School, which is in Flower Mound, TX, a suburb of Dallas...Played baseball and football (defensive back) at Marcus HS, where he graduated in 2011...was tackled and suffered a torn ACL during his senior season, ending his football career...received a scholarship to play baseball at Texas Tech but elected to play professional baseball after being drafted by Boston in the 11th round of the June 2007 draft...signed by Red Sox scout Jim Robinson...Played five seasons (2008-12) in the Red Sox minor league system before being selected by Minnesota in the 2012 Rule 5 Draft...was selected fourth overall, three picks after the Astros selected RHP Josh Fields first overall...After spending his first five and a half MLB seasons in Minnesota, the Astros traded for Pressly just before the trade deadline in 2018...he immediately improved, crediting this improvement to a change in pitch mix and location...he began throwing his curveball more and throwing his fastball up in the zone...both changes play into his huge spin rate numbers on those pitches... he finished the 2022 season with a spin rate on his curveball in the 100th percentile of all pitchers, while his fastball spin rate checked in at the 97th percentile...Ryan is an avid outdoorsman and hunter, making it ironic that he named his daughter, born July 20, 2022, Hunter Lee...Ryan and his wife, Kat, also have an older son, Wyatt, born in August of 2021...Made an appearance on Bravo this offseason, serving as a guest bartender for Watch What Happens Live with Andy Cohen...was asked to join the show after it was discovered that he and his wife were fans of the Bravo show Real Housewives of Salt Lake City...Since being acquired by the Astros, has signed a pair of contract extensions to keep him in Houston...originally signed a two-year deal with a vesting option on March 20, 2019, which covered the 2020-22 seasons...resigned with the club for another two years on April 7, 2022, which covers the 2023-24 campaigns.

 Had the best season of his career, recording a 2.25 ERA (16ER/64IP) with 81 strikeouts, 0.97 WHIP, and a .208 opponent batting average in 64 appearances...Made his seventh career OPENING DAY roster and his third consecutive with the Astros...His saves (26) and ERA (2.25) were his best for a single season, while his 0.97 WHIP was his second best (had 0.90 WHIP in 2019)...His 92.9% save pct.
 (26 SV, 28 opp.) ranked tied for third all-time in club history for a single season...Among AL relievers, ranked second in save perc.
 (92.9%), fourth in saves (26), eighth in WHIP (0.97) and ninth in ERA (2.25)...Recorded a dominant POSTSEASON, notching a 0.93 ERA (1ER/9.2IP) with 14 strikeouts and two walks...recorded his only save of the postseason in Game 1 of the ALCS vs. BOS.